Gaelic Football: Sarsfields upsets Buffer’s Alley, Wolfe Tones howl to Championship

-Sarsfields parlayed a strong first half into a 9-7 win in the 2018 Gaelic Football Finals Saturday (16 June) over defending champion Buffer’s Alley.
-Sarsfields came into the day by defeating Na Piarsaigh 7-5 in the semifinals, while Buffer’s Alley defeating Oliver Plunketts 13-9 in the second semifinal match.
+Sarsfields parlayed a strong first half into a 9-7 win in the 2018 Gaelic Football Women’s Finals Saturday (16 June) over defending champion Buffer’s Alley.
+Sarsfields defeated Na Piarsaigh 7-5 in the semifinals, while Buffer’s Alley defeating Oliver Plunketts 13-9 in the second semifinal match.

 In the men’s bracket, the Wolfe Tones dominated the Cabra Gaels to clinch the men’s title in a 21-10 victory.
 Earlier in the day, the Tones booked a spot in the final game edging the Western Gaels 13-12 in the men’s semifinal.
-The Cabra Gaels got passed the Na Fianna 18-10 in other men’s semifinal.
+The Cabra Gaels got passed the Na Fianna 18-10 in second men’s semifinal.

 Wolfe Tones captain Louis Mooney says the championship was a team victory.